aitesam961/electrivity/README.md

-# PRISM: An EDGE IOT SYSTEM
+# ELECTRIVITY: An EDGE IOT SYSTEM
 A wireless IoT system with AI enhanced processing and automation.

 ### List of Hardware Components